Summer Lee: Gun control

 On March 29, 2023, two Pittsburgh Catholic schools received what investigators deemed were hoax active shooter threats that prompted evacuations, lockdowns and large responses from police.
 This came two days after a highly publicized school shooting in Nashville.
 In response, Lee said that having to endure active shootings and related evacuations, drills and hoaxes is "no way for our kids to live," and blamed the proliferation of guns in America for causing the widespread panic of the fake active shooting reports.

 On April 7, 2023, Lee harshly criticized the Tennessee House's expulsion of Democratic representatives Justin Pearson and Justin Jones.
 The lawmakers were expelled after joining a protest against mass shootings on the Tennessee house floor.
-Her criticism was also aimed at Republican's overall treatment of gun control, saying "people are dying because Republicans want to put politics over the lives of the people they represent.
+Her criticism was also aimed at Republicans' overall approach to gun control, saying "people are dying because Republicans want to put politics over the lives of the people they represent.
 They ask for safety for themselves, but not for school children, and they'll sacrifice the lives of our loved ones for their lobbyists."

+Immigration and Customs Enforcement

+In a June 2026 public statement in response to the death of Daphy Michel, a Haitian asylum seeker who found unconscious and later pronounced dead two days after being dropped off at a bus stop by United States Immigration and Customs Enforcement officers and whose death was ruled a homicide, Lee expressed support for abolishing ICE.